CapedCrusader03/opencv-projects/README.md

 5) ColorPicker : This mini-project will pick the color of the image when left mouse button is clicked on the image, and the picked color is shown in an another 300 x 300 sized window.

+6) ImageMerge : In this mini-project, two images are merged with weights (or transparency) into one single image.